-(i) the suspension from all aspects of hockey would apply to all suspensions issued for breach of the SHA Bylaws or Regulations, as well as all suspensions issued under Hockey Canada/SHA Playing Rule 2.2; 2.2 c); 9.6 a), b) c); and 9.7.
+(i) the suspension from all aspects of hockey would apply to all suspensions issued for breach of the Hockey Saskatchewan Bylaws or Regulations, as well as all suspensions issued under Hockey Canada/Hockey Saskatchewan Playing Rule 2.2; 2.2 c); 11.5 a), b), c), d); and 11.3.

-If a player has received a six (6) month suspension for a Rule 9.6 c) infraction on December 15, 2008, he would be suspended until December 15, 2009.
+If a player has received a six (6) month suspension for a Rule 11.5 d) infraction on December 15, 2008, he would be suspended until December 15, 2009.
 He would be eligible to practice with his team for the remainder of the 2008/09 season and try out for a team in the fall of 2009, however, he would not be able to play in any type of game or be on the player's bench in any capacity until his suspension is served.

-(ii) unless specified otherwise, suspensions resulting from violation of Hockey Canada/SHA playing rules, would only suspend the referee, player, or team official from participating in the game of hockey in the capacity at which he/she received their suspension.
+(ii) unless specified otherwise, suspensions resulting from violation of Hockey Canada/Hockey Saskatchewan playing rules, would only suspend the referee, player, or team official from participating in the game of hockey in the capacity at which he/she received their suspension.